 When wastewater cannot pass through the pipes freely, the kitchen sink, laundry sink, or other plumbing systems may drain water slower than usual.
 This problem usually occurs at the lowest levels of your home first.
 Left unresolved, the backup creeps up the sewer line.

 The cleanout pipe is a capped pipe that provides direct access to the sewage line outside your home.
 Clogged wastewater gets pushed out through the cleanout pipe.
 If you notice sewage water in your yard, you have a backup.

 How Can I prevent A Sewage Backup?

-You can't control what happens to your city's pipes, but you can take preventive measures to help minimize the likelihood of a sewage backup from your household pipes.
+You can’t control what happens to your city’s pipes, especially while your away from home.
+But you can take preventive measures to help minimize the likelihood of a sewage backup from your household pipes.